bfieldtools/bfieldtools/README.md

 # Documentation

 For now, documentation is limited to function docstrings and comments.
-Most files also include a minimal example of their functionality when ran as scripts.
+Some examples showcasing functionality are also included in the examples-folder.

 ## Installation instructions